-To begin, we must state that a midlife crisis is not a diagnosable condition, and hence the signs are only those reported by those who have self-diagnosed.
-These signs are more widespread and noticeable in persons who have gone through a midlife crisis, because, while it is common, not every middle-aged person goes through one.
+First, we must state that a midlife crisis is not diagnosable; hence, the signs are only those reported by self-diagnosed people.
+These signs are more widespread and noticeable in people who have gone through a midlife crisis because, while it is expected, not every middle-aged person goes through one.
 Following that, here are some signs of a midlife crisis:

 #1.
 Clinical depression

-The knowledge of one’s mortality is the classic trigger for a midlife crisis.
-Depression might arise as a result of the oppressive understanding that one is approaching the midway point in their life.
+Knowing one’s mortality is the classic trigger for a midlife crisis.
+Depression might arise due to the oppressive understanding that one is approaching the midway point in their life.